 Mission-critical augmented reality

-The visualiser will build a real-time building schematic which plots the firefighters’ location and flags abnormal motion information, painting a picture of the live environment that a firefighter is moving around in – without the need for access to pre-existing floorplans.
+Our software visualiser creates a real time building schematic which displays the firefighters’ location and movement is plotted.
+Building features and abnormal motion information are highlighted, painting a picture of the live environment that firefighters are moving around in – without the need for access to pre-existing floorplans.

 All data and visual information are cached to replay scenarios to assist with post-event analysis using 3D helicopter and isometric views so fire crews will have training blueprints based on pinpoint accuracy to help plan for future emergencies.